 Forty-five percent of the Library’s collections are non-English and published outside the United States, supporting faculty research with a global impact and making the Library a mecca for international scholars.

-- A comprehensive collection of Homer’s works
+- A comprehensive collection of print editions of Homer’s works

 - The Goodspeed New Testament Manuscript Collection